tvaneerd/isocpp/irregular_span.md

 Revision 1
 -----

-- LEWG decision was to remove == (and other comparisons) from span.
+- LEWG decision was to remove `==` (and other comparisons) from span.
 See **LEWG Review** below
 - Added more about deep const as it relates to copies and threads
-- Added wording (editor instructions actually, on advice of LWG memebers).
+- Added wording (editor instructions actually, on advice of LWG regulars).
 In this case, added to the top of the doc, for simplicity sake.

 Wording (Editor Instructions)
 -----